Type Chinese using Stroke - Simplified on Mac

 In an app, do any of the following:

-Enter characters using a numeric keypad: Type input codes for the characters you want to use, then choose the characters in the Candidate window.
+Enter characters using a numeric keypad: Type input codes for the characters you want to use, then select the characters in the candidate window.
 The strokes must be entered in the standard order.
 This diagram shows how numeric keypad keys are mapped to strokes:

-Enter characters using a keyboard: Type input codes for the characters you want to use, then choose the characters in the Candidate window.
+Enter characters using a keyboard: Type input codes for the characters you want to use, then select the characters in the candidate window.
 This diagram shows how keyboard keys are mapped to strokes:

 Show the keyboard layout: Click the Input menu in the menu bar, then choose Show Keyboard Viewer.